Elmanderrr/form-generator/README.md

 #Scaffolding:
 	/form-module
-		Factory.js - Factory wich return fields that you want (input,select etc.)
 		/elements-constructors
 			input.js - Part that respond for creating inputs;
 			select.js - Same but select with options;

-		form.js - main Class which provides you to create and wrap form;
+		factory.js - Factory wich return fields that you want (input,select etc.) form.js - main Class which provides you to create and wrap form;